At CU Boulder, experiments and instruction involving animal use are based on three major principles:

 - Enroll in the Occupational Health Program (includes being cleared by the Occupational Health Nurse).

-- Get added to an existing animal use protocol.
-Your PI must submit a personnel addendum to add you.
-Your PI must also submit training documentation for you.
-(For individuals without experience working with a particular species or conducting particular procedures, PI must indicate how they will be trained.)
+- Your PI must submit an amendment adding you to their active protocol.
+The PI must also attach your training documentation to the protocol.
+(For individuals without experience working with a particular species or conducting particular procedures, PI must indicate how the individual will be trained in the documentation.)

 NOTE: Your individual lab should train you further on lab-specific procedures, and update your training documentation as that happens.

-Ask your supervisor in the lab to submit an amendment adding you to an existing animal protocol or multiple protocols.
-Note: At this point your supervisor should also attach your training documentation to the amendment before submitting.
+Your supervisor in the lab must submit an amendment adding you to an existing animal protocol and/or multiple protocols.
+Note: Your supervisor should also attach your training documentation to the amendment before submitting.
 You are not approved to work with animals until your PI or lab manager receives approval from the IACUC.

-Three years.
-You should write the animal use application to include all work and all animals requested for three years.
-You are required to submit an interim renewal at year two and rewrite the protocol application every third year.
+Protocol approval is generally good for three years.
+You should write the animal use protocol to include all work and all animals requested for the three years.
+At year two, an interim renewal is required to be submitted and approved by the IACUC.
+At year three, the PI is required to rewrite the protocol.

-Take required IACUC & OCC Health trainings and have your PI add you to an approved protocol.
-Upon completing these preliminary steps, you may submit a Facility Access application with the OAR.
-The OAR will contact you to arrange an orientation at the facility.
+Before aquiring access to the facilities, you must successfully complete the !ACUC and Occupational Health trainings.
+In addition, your PI must add you to an approved protocol.
+Once these preliminary steps have been completed, you may then submit a Facility Access application with the OAR dept. Then OAR will contact you to arrange an orientation at the facility.

 An unanticipated event form should be filled out and submitted to the IACUC if there is ever a situation of an unexpected outcome in research, or an event that adversely affects the health or wellbeing of non-human vertebrate animals used in research or teaching.